-The cost of these evaluations will be included in the budget of the joint programme.
+The cost of these evaluations will be included in the budget of the JP.

-In order to ensure that expenditures can be made towards the evaluation after the joint programme end-date, upon request, a 3-months no-cost-extension may be granted by the Fund Management Unit.
-The request should be made to the Fund Management Unit using the joint programme revision request form (see Annex E).
+In order to ensure that expenditures can be made towards the evaluation after the JP end-date, upon request, a 3months no-cost-extension may be granted by the FMU.
+The request should be made to the FMU using the JP revision request form (see Annex C Templates).